gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 | `!` | Warning, failed action or confirmation required | `!
 RES to confirm` |
 | `?` | Unknown board status | `?
 BH no reply` |

-Requested vehicle changes retain `Req ON` / `Req OFF`; these are not confirmed states.
+Requested vehicle changes use `4WD OFF requested`, `QV OPEN requested` and `QV AUTO requested` (release to factory control).
+These describe local requests, not confirmed drivetrain or valve positions.
+Idle entries show `RES`, the button instruction; they do not assert that 4WD is on or the valves are closed.
+The periodic `!
+4WD OFF request` warning also describes a request.
+`Clear faults WAIT` means the clear request is active, not completed.
 Reading values retain their full width and existing missing-value `--` notation.
 Hold RES to return from other screens; the symbols do not add buttons.

 ## Readable measurements and settings